Display Login Screen in External Monitor in Ubuntu 22.04 | 24.04

 GRUB_CMDLINE_LINUX_DEFAULT="quite splash video=eDP-1:d"

-Here ‘d‘ will disable the device.
-Though you have to change eDP-1 to your device name you got in last step.
+Here ‘d‘ tells to disable the device.
+Though, you have to replace eDP-1 with your device name according to what you got in last step.

 After saving the change, run sudo update-grub to reload the Grub settings and done!